rohanprichard/fastrtc-demo/README.md

 A simple POC for a fast real-time chat application using FastAPI and FastRTC.
 I wanted to make one as an example with HTML, rather than just Gradio.

 ## Setup
-1. Set your OpenAI API key in an `.env` file based on the `.env.example` file
+1. Set your OpenAI and ElevenLabs API key in an `.env` file based on the `.env.example` file
 2. Create a virtual environment and install the dependencies
     ```bash
     python3 -m venv env